DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date, to modify Sandoval with the teachings of Frei to obtain the invention as specified in claim 14.

 Claims 7 and 17 are rejected under 35 U.S.C.
-103 as being unpatentable over Sandoval et al. (US Patent No. 12,288,399) (hereafter, “Sandoval”) in view of Bufi (US Patent Application Publication No. 2024/0087303).
+103 as being unpatentable over Sandoval et al. (US 12,288,399) (hereafter, “Sandoval”) in view of Hovden et al. (US 2019/0251352) (hereafter, “Hovden”) and further in view of Kim (US 2024/0144343) as applied to claims 1 and 11 above, and further in view of Bufi (US 2024/0087303).

-Regarding claim 7, Sandoval discloses the computer system of Claim 6, wherein the at least one processor is further programmed to: [determine a third classification model] of the plurality of classification models (Col. 8, lines 14-15, such as sensor data classification models 220A, 220B, 220C) in the hierarchy of models (Col. 8, lines 22-26, in addition, the model management engine 210 can use the output of models to determine which sensor data classification models 220 are to be activated.
+Regarding claim 7, in which claim 6 is incorporated, Sandoval discloses wherein the at least one processor is further programmed to: [determine a third classification model] of the plurality of classification models (Col. 8, lines 14-15, such as sensor data classification models 220A, 220B, 220C) in the hierarchy of models (Col. 8, lines 22-26, in addition, the model management engine 210 can use the output of models to determine which sensor data classification models 220 are to be activated.
 For example, if one model detects a license plate, a face detection model might be activated; Examiner interprets the activation of one model depending on the outcome of a first model as “a hierarchy of models”)) [based upon the one or more additional classifications from the second classification model]; route the retrieved image to the [third] classification model (Col. 8, lines 38-40, the model management engine 210 can direct the sensor data 207 to the 40 active sensor data classification model); execute the [third] classification model using the retrieved image as the input (Col. 8, lines 22-24, in addition, the model management engine 210 can use the output of models to determine which sensor data classification models 220 are to be activated); and receive one or more further classifications from the [third] classification model based upon the retrieved image (Col. 9, lines 45-46, the augmentation engine 230 can accept sensor data 207, classification output data 222; Examiner notes that while Sandoval does not explicitly disclose a third model, the actions of routing data, executing, and receiving output are understood to be generally applicable to a third model by a person of ordinary skill in the art).

-However, Bufi teaches determine a third classification model based upon the one or more additional classifications from the second classification model (¶0125, according to second model output data 322b, the model trigger determination module 316 may determine that the inspection image data 320 should subsequently be provided to third model 312c).
+Bufi teaches determine a third classification model based upon the one or more additional classifications from the second classification model (¶0125, according to second model output data 322b, the model trigger determination module 316 may determine that the inspection image data 320 should subsequently be provided to third model 312c).

 Both Sandoval and Bufi are analogous to the claimed invention because they are both in the field of using hierarchical machine learning models.
 It would have been obvious to a person of ordinary skill before the effective filing date of the claimed invention to incorporate the third model of Frei into the hierarchical model of Sandoval.
 The suggestion/motivation for doing so would have been to prevent model drift by implementing specialized models as suggested by Bufi at ¶0119 this approach advantageously ensures that each of the models 312 is able to perform specialized analysis without “drifting” from that functionality by accommodating further tasks.